 Mr. Atticus graduated from the Cooper Union School of Art.
 He holds a Master's Degree in Art History from SUNY Purchase in New York.
 He has won many awards, including TAM prize for Excellence in Fine Arts and the Neuberger Museum of Art Curatorial Fellowship, among others.

-Go to our classes page to learn more about our great classes and to register.
+Go to our classes page to learn more about our NEW KID & ADULT SUMMER CLASSES and to register.

 ANNOUNCEMENTS: